lnhubbell/compost-calc/README.md

-# compost-calc
+# Compost Calculator

-Welcome to Compost Calculator!
+Welcome to the only Compost Calculator on the web!
 This is a quick project to explore React and Redux.

 ## The App Itself